First, an unfortunate accident.

 But somehow this is just the problem.
 I think the second and third images have more character and appeal.

-Going into this month, I had been open to perhaps considering Micro Four Thirds as an avenue I could broaden, explorer smaller, later cameras than the GF1.
+Going into this month, I had been open to perhaps considering Micro Four Thirds as an avenue I could broaden, exploring smaller, later cameras than the GF1.

 But as the GF1 is one of the oldest M43 cameras, anything newer is likely to produce even more “perfect” digital images, another step further away from what I’m really looking for.